rhysd/actionlint/README.md

 ## Why?

-- **Running a workflow is time consuming.** You need to push the changes and wait until the workflow runs on GitHub even if it contains some trivial mistakes. [act][] is useful to run the workflow locally.
+- **Running a workflow is time consuming.** You need to push the changes and wait until the workflow runs on GitHub even if it contains some trivial mistakes. [act][] is useful to debug the workflow locally.
 But it is not suitable for CI and still time consuming when your workflow gets larger.
 - **Checks of workflow files by GitHub are very loose.** It reports no error even if unexpected keys are in mappings (meant that some typos in keys).
 And also it reports no error when accessing to property which is actually not existing.